irislib/iris-messenger/README.md

 - No phone number or signup required.
 Just type in your name or alias and go!
 - Secure: It's open source.
 Users can validate that big brother doesn't read your private messages.
 - Available: It works offline-first and is not dependent on any single centrally managed server.
-Users can even connect directly to each other.

 ![Screenshot](screenshot.png)